gijs/applitude/index.md

 ![applitude demo application editor](demo_ide.png)

-There is a code generator which writes Objectice C code from such `.app` documents.
+There is a code generator which writes Objectice C code from applitude documents.
 The generated code is kept small and tidied up by making use of runtime components wherever possible.
 Have a look at [examples/demo/Generated](https://github.com/ralfebert/applitude/tree/master/examples/demo/Generated) to see the kind of code generated for applitude apps.

 ## Target audience